Top-rated local movers that handle Fargo to Minneapolis moves

 Things to do in Minneapolis

-- Arts and culture: Cultural attractions in Minneapolis include museums and art centers like the Minneapolis Institute of Art, Mill City Museum, American Swedish Institute, The Museum of Russian Art, and Foshay Tower.
+- Arts and culture: From historic museums to vibrant art centers, Minneapolis offers cultural landmarks like the Minneapolis Institute of Art, Mill City Museum, American Swedish Institute, and The Museum of Russian Art.

-- Outdoor recreation: The city's Minnehaha Park, Mill Ruins Park, Loring Park, and Gold Medal Park — and more, offering great opportunities to hike, bike, or relax in nature.
+- Outdoor recreation: The city’s Minnehaha Park, Mill Ruins Park, Loring Park, and Gold Medal Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ